hazelcast/hazelcast-code-samples/json/jsongrid/README.md

 java -jar jsongrid-server/target/jsongrid-server.jar
 ```

-One is enough for this data volume 93 records!
+One is enough for this data volume of 93 records!
 Start more servers if you like.

 #### The logic